-There is one question I never need to ask in Karlsruhe: How do I fill my time as a student?
+There is one question I never need to ask a student in Karlsruhe: How do I fill my time?
 In Karlsruhe, there is always something going on.

 Do I want to spend the evening out and about with my friends and fellow students?
 No problem: A host of cafés and bars, clubs and open-air parties, or wine festivals and beer gardens are all waiting to help us socialize into the small hours.